 - We are allowing them to restore the nutrients they have lost by allowing them to eat their own eggs.

 To encourage the hens to eat their eggs and restore their nutritional needs, cracking the eggs slightly helps to initiate the consumption process.
 A cracked egg means an egg that won’t turn into a chick, which in turn allows the hen to eat it.
+Some even boil the eggs and give them back to the chickens to eat if they do not eat the fresh ones.
 Needless to say that in the egg and chicken industry, no one does them such favours.What if the hen doesn’t eat them?
 What then?

 One of the common concerns expressed by our community members was the wastage of the eggs, if they were not eaten by the hens, or collected and consumed.
 Assuming that there is no male around, and the eggs aren’t fertilized, will they not just be wasted?